devhliu/wrt-project/radon_inversion/README.md

                                     end
                                  end

-         nphi              : number of projections in azimuth angle [0, 2*pi) Angles 'phi' are uniform on the circle.
+         nphi              : number of azimuthal angles [0, 2*pi)
+                             Angles 'phi' are assumed to be uniform on [0, 2*pi).

-         nshift            : number of hyperplanes per one direction Shifts are uniform along [-1,1].
+         nshift            : number of hyperplanes per one direction Shifts are assumed uniform on [-1,1].
          rsupp             : radius of the support of the test function padding_coeff(default=4) : parameter to padd Radon transforms with zeros along shift